simransachar/commentAPIcode/README.md

 NYT API access is necessary to download comment data that is processed to produce a vocabulary.
 To request NYT API keys see <a href="http://developer.nytimes.com/docs/reference/keys" target="_blank">here</a>

-To create the vocabulary using the NYT API, you need to edit a config file with your credentials to access that API: keys_config.ini
+To create the vocabulary using the NYT API, you need to edit a config file in the 'apidata' folder with your credentials to access that API: keys_config.ini
 ```sh
 [API-KEYS]